dakivara/pgcrud/docs/index.md

 ## License

-pgcrud is released under the MIT Licence.
+pgcrud is released under the MIT License.